ecshreve/sitedev/blog/_posts/2023-11-01-service-archive.md

 This page is a list of anything I can remember trying out or using at some point in my homelab.
 The plan is to organize these into groups and add some context / notes about them.

+Also I never know to call these services or apps or tools or what, so I'm just going to use them interchangeably.

 ## note taking / knowledge management

 - joplin